Employee retention is a real “headache” for managers at all levels of a company.

 - Does my company provide career growth for employees?

-Remember, the employee market is very competitive and many companies are fighting for qualified professionals offering them professional growth, challenging projects, new opportunities and even higher salaries.
+Remember, the employee market is very competitive, and many companies are fighting for qualified professionals offering them professional growth, challenging projects, new opportunities and even higher salaries.

 Employee retention methods

-This is about motivation.
-Two methods of motivating valuable employees are:
+Two forms of motivating valuable employees are:

 The priority of a given method in each organization is different.
-It depends on the financial capabilities of the company, the style of personnel management,, and the specific employee that you want to keep.
+It depends on the company’s company’s financial capabilities, the style of personnel management,, and the specific employee that you want to keep.

-Let's have a closer look into it.
+Let's have a closer look at methods of employee retention.